Arthrogryposis Multiplex Congenita

 What is Arthrogryposis Multiplex Congenita?

-Arthrogryposis Multiplex Congenita (AMC) is a disease of newborns resulting in decreased flexibility of the joints.
+Arthrogryposis Multiplex Congenita (AMC) occurs in newborns and results in decreased flexibility of the joints.
 Symptoms differ drastically from person to person, including stiff joints and muscle weakness.
 The areas that are most likely to have lack of movement are the shoulders, elbows, wrists, hands, hips, knees, and feet.
 The lack of movement, unlike many other diseases, does not get worse as time goes by.
 However, it is necessary to seek treatment to prevent further impediments of the joints.

 What causes Arthrogryposis Multiplex Congenita?